tchan1002/mmba-drift-protocol/README.md

 The following protocol offloads neural load to another intelligent system so you can keep moving forwards.
 It's best paired with a Zettlekasten such as Obsidian.

-I'm putting this out here because I've struggled for a long time with various productivity methods.
+I'm putting this out here because I've struggled for a long time with moving consistently towards a life of my own design.
 This has helped me a lot this past month, and hopefully this helps someone out there too.

 ---